-- a) be compatible with the distinctive and varied character of the area, respecting the local settlement pattern and building styles, lines and materials with both hard and soft landscaping and measures to encourage biodiversity; - b) Incorporate a high standard of energy efficiency in the design and build of the proposed dwellings and where practical be carbon neutral; - c) conserve and enhance heritage assets and their settings including listed buildings and the designated conservation area; - d) avoid the conversion of business premises in the Conservation Area into residential dwellings where this would cause significant harm to residential amenity; - e) protect, and enhance landscape and biodiversity by incorporating native landscaping consistent with the local character of the Special Landscape Area: - f) ensure adequate provision is made within developments so that waste and recycling bins are not in public view; - g) provide for suitable and safe off road parking in line with part 0 of SDCs Development Requirements SPD. - h) where appropriate, be preceded by an archaeological survey where development is within or adjacent to the conservation area or other known areas of historical importance; - be in keeping with the character and style of existing buildings in the immediate vicinity; - j) be designed to complement or enhance the historic character by adhering to high quality design principles as set out in the District Council's Development Requirements Supplementary Planning Document or its successor document, including provision for emergency services infrastructure where necessary; and - k) demonstrate evaluation against Building for Life 20121 (BfL 12) whereby all criteria achieving a 'Green' score will be supported.
+- a) be compatible with the distinctive and varied character of the area, respecting the local settlement pattern and building styles, lines and materials with both hard and soft landscaping and measures to encourage biodiversity; - incorporate a high standard of energy efficiency in the design and build of the proposed dwellings and where practical be carbon neutral; - c) conserve and enhance heritage assets and their settings including listed buildings and the designated conservation area; - d) avoid the conversion of business premises in the Conservation Area into residential dwellings where this would cause significant harm to residential amenity of either the converted property or neighbouring dwellings; - e) protect, and enhance landscape and biodiversity by incorporating native landscaping consistent with the local character of the Special Landscape Area: - f) ensure adequate provision is made within developments so that waste and recycling bins are not in public view; - g) where appropriate, be preceded by an archaeological survey where development is within or adjacent to the conservation area; - h) be designed to complement or enhance the historic character by adhering to high quality design principles as set out in the District Council's Development Requirements Supplementary Planning Document or its successor document, including provision for emergency services infrastructure where necessary; and - i) demonstrate evaluation against Building for Life 20121 (BfL 1.2) whereby all criteria achieving a 'Green' score will be supported.
 Developments which include a 'Red' score against any criterion should be avoided through re-design.